ThanhTrang1741/funding_forecast/README.md

 --> forecast the new funding cash flows to achieve the lowest possible COF.

-•	Offshore loan can be rolled over:
+•	offshore loan can be rollover and new disbursment 8/2025:
 ![image](https://github.com/user-attachments/assets/69f0cc4a-3f6a-4fd8-9d9d-c32dd622af54)

-•	Offshore loan cannot be rolled over:
+•	offshore loan can not be rollover and no new disbursment:
 ![image](https://github.com/user-attachments/assets/5723a696-6f79-4ea0-bf7b-fd5bbf6165b7)

 2. After determining the total EB for the entire portfolio, forecast the EB for each product within it: